predic8/activemq-nagios-plugin/README.md

 # activemq-nagios-plugin
 Nagios Plugins for Monitoring the Apache ActiveMQ Broker.

-This is a Nagions Plugin for monitoring ActiveMQ servers written in Python.
+This is a Nagios Plugin for monitoring ActiveMQ message brokers.
+The plugin is written in Python.
-It can be configured through various command line parameters and has 3 different modes.
+It can be configured through various command line parameters and has 4 different modes.

 ## Requirements (tested with):
 - Python 2.7